- About Insigneo

 Insigneo’s governance structure was recently re-organised, to reflect the massive growth of the Institute in its first five years of history.
 From August 1st, 2017 the Insigneo Institute is led by a Board of Directors composed of the Executive Director and four Fellows of the Institute, each with a well-defined executive remit.

-The Board of Directors reports to an eight-member Steering Committee which represents the three faculties of the University of Sheffield, and Sheffield Teaching Hospitals NHS FT.
+The Board of Directors reports to a Steering Committee which represents the three faculties of the University of Sheffield, and Sheffield Teaching Hospitals NHS FT.

 The Board of Directors is also supported by an Advisory Board, formed of several of the Institute’s founders and three external advisors – in research, clinical translation, and industrial translation.